DIAGNijmegen/pathology-hooknet-tls/README.md

 # HookNet-TLS

-HookNet-TLS is a deep learning algorithm designed to accurately detect Tertiary Lymphoid Structures (TLS) and Germinal Centers within whole-slide pathology images.
-Building on the foundation of the HookNet architecture, HookNet-TLS is a useful tool for pathologists and researchers examining Tertiary Lymphoid Structures (TLS) and Germinal Centers
+HookNet-TLS is a deep learning algorithm designed to accurately detect Tertiary Lymphoid Structures and Germinal Centers (GC) within whole-slide pathology images.
+Building on the foundation of the HookNet architecture, HookNet-TLS is a useful tool for pathologists and researchers examining  TLSs and GCs.

 ## Quick Start